alexbelgium/hassio-addons/ubooquity/README.md

 ---

-Admin webui can be found at <http://your-ip:2203>.
-Library webui can be found at <http://your-ip:2202>.
-You can also access it by clicking on the ubooquity logo at top left of the admin page, or use a mobile app (preferred option, see above for instructions)
 The default username/password : described in the startup log.
 Configurations can be done through the app webUI, except for the following options